 Lesson Learned: Character Counts

 The truth is, no company is perfect.
 It’s not unlike a marriage (except for quibbling over toothpaste, in-laws and taking out the garbage).
 But landing a Deloitte consulting career offers a real opportunity for a bright future.
-It’s a future that would, frankly, be foolish to pass on because you put too much stock in some one-star reviews.
+It’s a future that, frankly, you would be foolish to pass on due to just the one-star reviews.
 More often that not, it’s our own attitude that needs some adjustment—not managers and coworkers upon whom we may be placing unrealistic expectations.
 As the saying goes, “attitude determines altitude.”

 Deloitte UK Consultant Salary vs. Deloitte Consultant Salary US

-It goes without saying that there’s a large variation in consulting salaries between the UK and the US.
-It all depends on what country you’re in.
-Management consulting salaries are highest in the US due to competition with Silicon Valley and Wall Street.
+There is a large variation in consulting salaries between the UK and the US.
+Management consulting salaries are highest in the US due to the competition for talent between consulting, Silicon Valley, and Wall Street.
 Consultant salaries in the UK are relatively lower, which is something to consider given the high cost of living in cities like London.

 Compare and contrast Deloitte consulting career salaries between the US and UK: